sgothel/direct_bt/README.md

 > The host-side of HCI, L2CAP etc is usually implemented within the OS, e.g. *Linux/BlueZ* Kernel.
 > These layers communicate with the actual BT controller and the user application, acting as the middleman.
 >
-> *Direct-BT* offers packet types and handler facilities for HCI, L2CAP, ATT-PDU and GATT (as well to *Linux/BlueZ-Mngr[1]*)
+> *Direct-BT* offers packet types and handler facilities for HCI, L2CAP, ATT-PDU and GATT (as well to *Linux/BlueZ-Mngr*)
 > to communicate with these universal host-side Bluetooth layers and hence to reach-out to devices.
 >
-> Currently only the master/client mode is supported to work with BT devices, as well as LE w/o *LE Secure Connections*.
+> Currently only the master/client mode is supported to work with LE BT devices.
 >
-> Work on *LE Secure Connections* is in progress and BREDR (non LE, or classic mode) is planned and prepared for.
+> Work on *LE Secure Connections* and *LE legacy pairing* is in progress, while BREDR support is planned and prepared for.
 >

-> [1] *Linux/BlueZ-Mngr* is still used for adapter configuration and shall be removed to support universal platforms,
-> implementing the Bluetooth host-side protocols.
+To support other platforms than Linux/BlueZ, we will have to
+* move specified HCI host features used in DBTManager to HCIHandler - and -
+* add specialization for each new platform using their non-platform-agnostic features.

 **Direct-BT System Preparations**